-When on a Madeira self-drive around the island, you’re able to stop wherever you want, be it in little villages where you can mix and mingle with the locals over a cup of coffee, or when you’re passing a remote beach or lighthouse.
+The beauty of this Madeira self-drive road trip is that you can stop wherever you want, be it in little villages where you can mix and mingle with the locals over a cup of coffee, or when you’re passing a viewpoint, remote beach or lighthouse.
 We will organise all the accommodation for you, all you need to do is drive and enjoy your Madeira self-drive road trip.

-It’s positively the best way to get to know the island and its islanders!
+It’s positively the best way to get to know Madeira and its islanders!

-Your car will be delivered at your hotel, drive via places like Santa Cruz and Machico to to the peninsula of Sao Lourenco, which you may have seen when you landed.
+In the morning your car will be delivered to your hotel, and we suggest you drive via towns like Santa Cruz and Machico to the spectacular peninsula of Sao Lourenco, which you may have seen when you landed.
 You can stretch your legs here and do an optional self-guided walk, along the dramatic rugged coasts.
-Or you could continue your drive and stop at the little seaside resort of Porto da Cruz, before finally arriving in Santana.
-Don't forget to turn on your light when you're entering one of the many tunnels along the route.
+Or you could continue your drive and stop at the little seaside resort of Porto da Cruz to watch the surfers,, before finally arriving in Santana.
+Don't forget to turn on your lights when you're entering one of the many tunnels along the route.
 Overnight at Hotel Quinta do Furao in a twin room for two nights.

 Follow the scenic coastal road and have lunch in the lovely little town of Sao Jorge.
 The little church is definitely worth a visit, or walk the coastal path down to the beach from the café overlooking the bay.
 Continue to the small village of Boaventura and stop along the way to buy some fresh fruit from the local farmers.
 Overnight at Solar de Boaventura in a twin room for one night.